Introduction

 p$run_one("fig_1_2002")

-plnr includes several tools to help with development and
+plnr includes several tools for development and

 debugging: